 The project

-This design studio occupied rented offices in the 10th arrondissement at 2,400 euros/month for 55 sqm that were becoming too small.
-The managing director wanted to buy rather than continue paying rising rent, estimating that the monthly payments on a commercial mortgage would be lower than the current rent.
+This design studio rented offices in the 10th arrondissement at 2,400 euros/month for 55 sqm that had become too small.
+The managing director wanted to buy rather than keep paying rising rent, reckoning that the monthly payments on a commercial mortgage would come in below the current rent.

-The brief: 60 to 80 sqm of open-plan space, sufficient ceiling height for a bright workspace, in a central and well-connected neighborhood (clients in luxury and fashion, mainly in the 1st, 2nd and 8th arrondissements).
-The Sentier, which has become the “Silicon Sentier” for startups and creative agencies, was a perfect match for the studio’s positioning.
+The brief called for 60 to 80 sqm of open-plan space with enough ceiling height for a bright workspace, in a central, well-connected neighbourhood, since the studio’s clients in luxury and fashion sat mainly in the 1st, 2nd and 8th arrondissements.
+The Sentier, by now the “Silicon Sentier” of startups and creative agencies, suited the studio’s positioning well.

 The search strategy

 Searching for commercial premises follows different rules from residential property.
-Listings appear on specialized portals (BureauxLocaux, Geolocaux), but the best deals are negotiated directly with owners or through specialized commercial agents.
+Listings appear on specialised portals such as BureauxLocaux and Geolocaux, but the best deals are negotiated directly with owners or through commercial agents.

-Our property hunter targeted three categories of property: commercial premises vacant for more than 6 months (motivated owners), shops in business cessation (direct negotiation), and ground-floor spaces in residential buildings (co-ownerships looking to sell loss-making commercial units).
+Our property hunter targeted three categories: premises vacant for more than 6 months, where owners tend to be motivated; shops winding down, open to direct negotiation; and ground-floor spaces in residential buildings, where co-owners often want to offload loss-making commercial units.

-Over 10 weeks: 12 premises identified, 6 visited, 2 technical feasibility studies completed.
+Over 10 weeks, 12 premises were identified, 6 viewed and 2 technical feasibility studies completed.

 The property found

-The selected premises occupied the ground floor of a Haussmannian building on rue d’Aboukir.
-A 65 sqm open-plan area with a 4-meter wide shopfront facing the street, 3.40 m ceiling height, and a small 12 sqm back room usable as a meeting room.
+The chosen premises sat on the ground floor of a Haussmannian building on rue d’Aboukir: a 65 sqm open-plan area with a 4-metre shopfront facing the street, 3.40 m ceiling height, and a small 12 sqm back room that could serve as a meeting room.

-The former occupant, a textile shop, had vacated the premises 8 months earlier.
-The space was in raw condition: concrete floor, bare walls, electrical system to be redone.
-The owner, a private investor, was struggling to re-let to a commercial tenant in a neighborhood shifting toward the creative services sector.
+The former occupant, a textile shop, had left 8 months earlier.
+The space was in raw condition, with a concrete floor, bare walls and an electrical system to be redone.
+The owner, a private investor, was struggling to re-let to a commercial tenant in a neighbourhood shifting towards creative services.

 The negotiation

 The 8-month vacancy was the main lever.
-At 2,000 euros/month in co-ownership charges and property tax, the owner had been losing 16,000 euros since the tenant’s departure.
-Our property hunter presented an offer including a fit-out plan that would add value to the property (conversion into a design office with interior glazed partitions), which would reassure the co-ownership about future use.
+At 2,000 euros/month in co-ownership charges and property tax, the owner had been losing 16,000 euros since the tenant left.
+Our property hunter put forward an offer with a fit-out plan that would add value to the property, converting it into a design office with interior glazed partitions, and reassure the co-ownership about its future use.

-The fit-out works (light partitioning, electrical, plumbing, painting) cost 45,000 euros, bringing the total investment to 425,000 euros for a 65 sqm office in the heart of the Sentier, compared to an annual rent of 28,800 euros that would have continued to rise.
+The fit-out works, covering light partitioning, electrics, plumbing and painting, cost 45,000 euros, bringing the total investment to 425,000 euros for a 65 sqm office in the heart of the Sentier, against an annual rent of 28,800 euros that would only have risen.

 What this mission illustrates

 Buying offices and commercial premises is often more profitable than renting.
-For this studio, the mortgage payments (1,900 euros/month over 20 years) are lower than the previous rent of 2,400 euros/month, while building an asset.
+For this studio, the mortgage payments of 1,900 euros/month over 20 years come in below the previous rent of 2,400 euros/month while building an asset.
 Over 10 years, the cumulative saving exceeds 60,000 euros.

-Vacant premises are the best deals.
-Commercial space empty for more than 6 months represents a cost for the owner.
-This financial urgency creates a negotiation window that professional buyers can exploit.
-The Sentier, in the midst of its shift toward the creative services sector, is full of these opportunities.
+Vacant premises make the best deals.
+Commercial space empty for more than 6 months is a cost to the owner, and that financial pressure opens a negotiation window for professional buyers.
+The Sentier, mid-shift towards creative services, is full of such opportunities.

 Looking for commercial premises in Paris?
 Contact our team for a search tailored to your business needs.